swsmith310/libswsdm/README.md

 ## Developed by Spencer Smith (spencerwayne310@gmail.com)
 ### Last updated 24 June 2022

+THIS PROJECT IS MOVING!
+MORE DETAILS WILL COME!

 *libswsdm* is a very simple specification designed primarily for saving and loading game data.
 The project uses only standard C++17 and is therefore highly portable.

 ## Syntax